Dow Chemical Company: Tax evasion

 In February 2013 a federal court rejected two tax shelter transactions entered into by Dow that created approximately $1 billion in tax deductions between 1993 and 2003.
 The court wrote that the transactions were "schemes that were designed to exploit perceived weaknesses in the tax code and not designed for legitimate business reasons".
 The schemes were created by Goldman Sachs and the law firm of King & Spalding, and involved creating a partnership that Dow operated out of its European headquarters in Switzerland.
 Dow stated that it had paid all tax assessments with interest.
 The case was against the Internal Revenue Service seeking a refund of the taxes paid.
 The case was appealed to the 5th Circuit court, where Dow's claims were again rejected.
 Dow has petitioned for an en banc hearing by the 5th Circuit, arguing that the decision was contrary to established case law.

 Price fixing

 Dow Chemical was implicated in a price-fixing scheme that inflated the cost of polyurethane for customers.
-The U.S. Justice Department closed an investigation in 2007, but a class-action lawsuit won at a jury trial in 2013.
+The U.S. Justice Department closed an investigation in 2007 without charges or recommendations, but a class-action civil lawsuit won at a jury trial in 2013.
 Dow settled the suit in 2016 for $835 million.